Q.What is the best way to bill for a procedure when there is not an appropriate CPT® code available?

 Since Medicare will not allow paper claims unless strict requirements are met, all claims must be submitted electronically and a request for further documentation will be sent to offices to support the billing of unlisted codes.

 When a request for documentation has been received, use the following guidelines when submitting a claim where there is no specific CPT® code to describe the procedure:

 Submit the operative report.
 To speed up the reimbursement process you should rewrite this report in layman's terms, as the reviewer may not have training in medical terminology.
 Make sure you include the following:

 In addition to the operative report, include a cover letter that states the following:

-“We have researched the current CPT® Manual and there is no specific CPT® code that adequately describes the procedure performed; therefore, we must submit the unlisted CPT® procedure code, XXXX.
+“We have researched the current CPT® Manual and there is no specific CPT® code that adequately describes the procedure performed; therefore, we must submit the unlisted CPT® procedure code, XXXXX.
 We equate the procedure in time, skill and work involved to CPT® code (have the physician choose a CPT® code similar to the procedure performed).”

 Give a brief explanation why the chosen CPT® code is similar to the procedure performed and then bill the amount of the chosen CPT® code.
 This will guide the claims processor to a better payment decision.

 Commercial carriers may have a specific procedure to follow when billing unlisted procedures.

 Q.How do you bill for a hand-assisted laparoscopy procedure?

 A.There is no special code for hand-assisted laparoscopy procedures.
 Use the appropriate specific laparoscopy CPT® code for the procedure or the unlisted laparoscopy CPT® codes for the appropriate organ.
 If there is no unlisted laparoscopy code, use code 53899, Unlisted procedure, urinary system.